mattkczhang/Open-Dota-Analytical-Pipeline/README.md

 ### Building the project stages using `run_notebook.ipynb`
 - Since this is an notebook serving as a run script, simply run the cell accordingly for the corresponding functionality
+- For Loading:
 	- build_db() is for creating the OLTP instance from scratch and loading the data locally
 - For transformation:
 	- subset_match_stat() is for getting match-level statistics
 	- subset_chat() is for getting chat messages for every match
 	- record_hero_performance() is for getting hero level statistics for every match